skycoin/cxo/CONTRIBUTING.md

 CONTRIBUTING
 ============

-- all `.go` souce files should be formated with `-s` flag
+- all `.go` source files should be formated with `-s` flag
 - length of a code line must not exceed 80 characters
 - follow Golang naming convention: CamelCase, `Value()/SetValue()`, `IsExist()`, etc
-- tests, examples and benchmarks should follow Golagn naming convention
+- tests, examples and benchmarks should follow Golang naming convention

 More then that you should check you code with: